stanley-fork/WFGY/TensionUniverse/BlackHole/Q054_unique_games_conjecture.md

 * abandoning the UGC style gap templates, or
 * discarding accurate information about algorithm performance or instance structure.

-This recasts UGC not as a claim about specific proofs or algorithms, but as a separation between low tension and high tension regimes in the space of unique games and their algorithmic behavior.
+This recasts UGC not as a claim about specific proofs or algorithms, but as a separation between low tension and high tension regimes in the space of unique games and their algorithmic behavior, under a fixed admissible encoding class.

 ---